This article about Airplane Goodie Bags was written by baby travel expert Celine Brewer and may contain affiliate links.

 I was doing everything I could to calm him down.
 Finally, I pulled out my phone and he got distracted.
 Minutes later he was sleeping and slept the ENTIRE flight.
 In total, it was maybe 10 minutes that he was upset.

-I can’t imagine how giving out some sweets and ear plugs for the flight would have improved the mood of those two in front of me.
+I can’t imagine how giving out baby’s first flight gift bags with some sweets and ear plugs for the flight would have improved the mood of those two in front of me.

-I’d like to offer a few alternatives to putting together goodie bags for the flight.
+I’d like to offer a few alternatives to putting together airplane goodie bags for your family flight.

 - If it’s a long haul flight, bring an inflatable airplane cushion to give toddlers their own space to sleep on a flight or one of these best baby carriers for travel so you can walk your baby to sleep on the plane as needed.

 - Try not to stress and do your best to help keep your baby or toddler calm and happy.
-People will recognize that you are doing what you can.
+Even if you are dealing with a crying baby, if you are making an effort, your fellow passengers will recognize that you are doing everything you can.

-- If you really want to give out goodie bags, give them out to the flight attendants.
+- If you really feel compelled to do this, bring goodie bags for flight attendants.
 On all the flights we’ve been on, the flight attendants have been our biggest help.
 One flight attendant even took our 14 month old for a little walk to give us a break when he wouldn’t sleep on a 10 hour flight.

 - Read all our tips on flying with a baby or surviving a flight with a toddler.

-- When you become a pro at flying with a toddler or baby, offer a reassuring smile or help in anyway to other new parents.
+- When you become a pro at flying with a toddler or baby, offer a reassuring smile or a kind gesture to other new parents, especially if they have a crying baby.